GA-repos/HTML-and-CSS/readme.md

 Wireframing is a helpful tool for you to plan out and visualize the layout and hierarchy of your content before you start coding.

-### Build Out Wireframe: You do (10 minutes / 1:35)

-- Pick a space on the wall if one is available or use Google Draw and with a group draw out a rough wireframe of a homepage of a well known site (Amazon, Facebook, Craigslist, Ebay, Reddit, etc)
-- 7 minutes working / 3 minutes discussing

 ## Break (10 minutes / 1:50)

 ## CSS (Cascading Style Sheets)